markhibberd/ambiata-cli/doc/upload.md

 version: 1.0
 ---

-You can use the `ambiata upload` command to transfer data securely to Ambiata via an upload to Amazon S3.
+You can use the `ambiata-daemon upload` command to transfer data securely to Ambiata via an upload to Amazon S3.

 # Requirements